 - why does throwing up help migraines

-- why do migraines make you throw up
+- Why do bad headaches make you throw up

-- why does throwing up make headaches go away
+- why does vomiting how to make migraine go away